Yahmed99/osu-retry-spammer/README.md

 **Osu Retry Spammer** is a Python executable that automatically restarts osu! maps based on customizable hit conditions (number of 300s, 100s, 50s, or misses).
 It connects to the game using [Tosu](https://github.com/tosuapp/tosu) and provides a simple GUI to configure retry thresholds.

+> [!CAUTION]
+> I have foolishly developed tested this using only osu! stable.
+If you encounter any issues on **osu!
+Lazer** please note i am working on it and will hopefully get full lazer support.

+If you are a dev looking to help with Lazer support feel free to contact me or open a PR!

 ---

 ## Support & Feedback